GreenmaskIO/greenmask/docs/commands/restore.md

-      --inserts                                restore data as INSERT commands, rather than COPY -j, --jobs int                               use this many parallel jobs to restore (default 1) --list-format string                     use table of contents in format of text, json or yaml (default "text") --no-comments                            do not restore comments
+      --inserts                                restore data as INSERT commands, rather than COPY -j, --jobs int                               use this many parallel jobs to restore (default 1) --list-format string                     use table of contents in format of text, json or yaml (default "text") -B, --no-blobs                               exclude large objects from restoration (large objects will be created as empty placeholders)
+      --no-comments                            do not restore comments
       --no-data-for-failed-tables              do not restore data of tables that could not be created -O, --no-owner                               skip restoration of object ownership